omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 under a different name.
 But what initially looked like nothing more than a confusing lingo, turned out to be of fundamental significance.

-The following are three made-up scenarios that illustrate this.

 ### An engineer, a statistician and a algorithmician walk into a bar...

 #### Noise Cancellation